 Some couples prefer embryo donation over egg or sperm donation to avoid having only one parent with a genetic connection to their child.
 Embryo donation can also be less expensive than egg donation and eliminates steps in the process because the embryo is already created.

-1 in every 3 transferred frozen embryos will result in a live birth
+In 2020, 47% of transferred frozen donor embryos resulted in a live birth*

 Embryo donation options